 Dr Sartorius was pacing up and down the Con-Ob room like an expectant father, nibbling on his bleeding cuticles and throwing ever more impatient glances at the digital countdown.
-Professor Katsumata, by way of contrast, was standing serenely by the window and gazing down at the final preparations with apparently no more than polite interest.
+By way of contrast Professor Katsumata was standing serenely by the window and gazing down at the final preparations with apparently no more than polite interest.
 A few dozen engineers and programmers still scurried about on the gantries below making last minute adjustments to the forty-nine vast towers that constituted the mainframe.

 As boot-up day started to loom ever closer Sartorius had decided to actively try and suppress his doubts and worries.
 For good or ill, the eventual creation of a machine super-intelligence such as this became a historical inevitability the moment that a hairy proto-human first thought to chuck a rock at a gazelle.
 If Project Enlightenment hadn’t created a Lux Mundi, someone else would have, and soon, and that really didn’t bear thinking about.